StereoD-Development/flaunch/doc/buildyaml.md

     `- build.yaml
 ```

 Once we have that, and we're looking to build our package, we head to the command line.
-Do use `fbuild` you'll want to set the following environment variables:
+To use `fbuild` you'll want to set the following environment variables:

 ```
 export FLAUNCH_BUILD_DIR=<default location you want to build packages>`